Journal

 When to seek external clarity

 If Product and GTM cannot align on launch timing, outside facilitation can close a defensible go/no-go decision quickly.
+Use Clarity Sprint when launch timing will materially affect revenue, trust, or strategic positioning.
+Use Decide Now when the first job is screening urgency and consequence.

 Bottom line